ashrafdiablinktsp/team-tasks-backend/TECHNICAL_DOCUMENTATION.md

 ### Design Patterns Used

 #### **1. Data Access Layer (DAL) Pattern**
+Separates database logic from the rest of the app.
+Business logic never talks directly to the database — it talks to the DAL layer.
 ```typescript
 // Encapsulates all database operations
 export const userDAL = {